 Seemly hypocrisy was gone.
-The United States was openly discussing the need to repeat the experience of the 1980s when the European missile crisis, mythical “star wars” (Strategic Defense Initiative), the plot to draw the Soviet Union into Afghanistan, and attempts to incite a crisis in Poland in hope to provoke the Kremlin to send its troops to that country, accelerated the disintegration of the Soviet Union.
+The United States was openly discussing the need to repeat the experience of the 1980s when the European missile crisis, mythical “Star Wars” (Strategic Defense Initiative), the efforts to draw the Soviet Union into Afghanistan, and attempts to incite a crisis in Poland in hope to provoke the Kremlin to send its troops to that country, accelerated the disintegration of the Soviet Union.
 Instead of giving the stagnating economy the long-overdue revamp, Moscow threw itself eagerly into a new confrontation and arms race on the imposed terms.

 In their works, American strategists I have read and met over the past two years openly speak about repeating that scenario, with Afghanistan and Poland being replaced by Ukraine to which American foreign policy diehards were explicitly enticing Russia in hope to see its large-scale invasion.
-Moscow did not take the bait and its allies in Washington blocked the supply of lethal weapons to Kiev which was supposed to begin in the event of invasion.
+Moscow did not take the bait and its allies of Washington blocked the supply of lethal weapons to Kiev which was probably supposed to provoke an invasion.

 Naturally, not all in the United States, let alone Europe, want this to happen or are prepared to admit such intentions, even to themselves.
 But such ideas do exit in the minds of many Atlantists in America, Great Britain and new NATO member states.
 It is quite possible that sober-minded and “soft” Obama (Jimmy Carter in the 1970s) will be replaced by a tougher and/or unpredictable leader (like Ronald Reagan and his administration during the first several years of his presidency).
 The ruling elite is likely to give the new administration the same mandate it gave Reagan: to restore the U.S.’s international positions shaken by a series of defeats; in other words, “make America great again” as one of the presidential candidates has vowed to do.

-The world has changed.
+The world has changed, of course.
 History cannot be repeated.
-Attempted revenge will most likely fail.
+Attempted revanche will most likely fail.
 And yet it would be unreasonable to ignore such a possibility, especially since the American ruling elite has not learned any lessons over the past several years and has instead become even more radical-minded, with realists gone, and neo-conservatives or liberal interventionists calling the shots.
-In fact, the previous revenge attempt proved quite successful.
+In fact, the previous revanche attempt proved quite successful.

-A new round is already in progress as the West intentionally exacerbates conflicts along the borders of Russia and China, proposes a new nuclear weapons modernization program nearly one trillion dollars’ worth (after all declared commitments to a nuclear-free world), and revives NATO’s traditional role as a factor of deterrence/intimidation.
+A new round is already in progress as the USA intentionally exacerbates conflicts along the borders of China, proposes a new nuclear weapons modernization program nearly one trillion dollars’ worth (after all declared commitments to a nuclear-free world), and revives NATO’s traditional role as a factor of deterrence.

 It is said they are being deployed there in order to calm down Russia’s neighbors frightened by its possible (but hardly imaginable) aggression.
 In actual fact, in a real armed conflict such weapons would only make the host countries more vulnerable.
 I don’t think NATO strategists really think that Russia would wait for its territory to be invaded.
 These weapons and troops will make everyone nervous—Russia, against which they have been deployed, and their host countries, which turn themselves into priority targets either through folly, or out of desire to take revenge for Moscow’s previous victories, or by order (or no one simply asks them as in the case of Romania).
 Core NATO members will also become more worried when they understand that the new weapons and troops increase the risk of war in Europe.